dewitt4/Cloud-Custodain/docs/source/azure/configuration/monitoring.rst

 Authentication to Storage
 -------------------------

-The account working with storage will require `Blob Data Contributor` on either the storage account or a higher scope.
+The account working with storage will require `Storage Blob Data Contributor` on either the storage account or a higher scope.